codeat3/laravel-responsecache-php72/README.md

 ### Creating a custom cache profile
 To determine which requests should be cached, and for how long, a cache profile class is used.
-The default class that handles these questions is `Spatie\ResponseCache\CacheProfiles\CacheAllSuccessfulGetRequests`.
+The default class that handles these questions is `Codeat3\ResponseCache\CacheProfiles\CacheAllSuccessfulGetRequests`.

-You can create your own cache profile class by implementing the ` Spatie\ResponseCache\CacheProfiles\CacheProfile`-interface.
+You can create your own cache profile class by implementing the ` Codeat3\ResponseCache\CacheProfiles\CacheProfile`-interface.
 Let's take a look at the interface:

 ```php
 interface CacheProfile